cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 until finish all relays or find the chainPeer
 }
 ```
+## D. reponse to fileAMT request
+on high battery power and wifi
+on high battery power and telcom
+on low battery power and wifi
+on low battery power and telecom

 ## App UI 界面
 ### Community 社区
 - follow chain, first layer